-- B. Water Quality and Flow Control.
-The water quality and flow control requirements of this chapter shall apply to the following proposed uses or developments, unless exempted under subsection C: - Activities located wholly or partially within water quality resource areas pursuant to Chapter 17.49 that will result in the creation of more than five hundred square feet of impervious surface within the WQRA or will disturb more than one thousand square feet of existing impervious surface within the WQRA as part of a commercial or industrial redevelopment project.
-These square footage measurements will be considered cumulative for any given five-year period; or - 2.
-Activities that create or replace more than five thousand square feet of impervious surface per parcel or lot, cumulated over any given five year period. - C. Exemptions.
-The following exemptions to 13.12.050(B) apply: - 1.
-An exemption to the flow control requirements of this chapter will be granted when the development site discharges to the Willamette River, Clackamas River or Abernethy Creek;
+- B. Stormwater QuantityWater Quality and Flow Control.
+The stormwater quantitywater quality and flow control requirements of this chapter shall apply to the following proposed activities, uses or developments, unless exempted under subsection C: 1. - 1.
+Activities located wholly or partially within water quality resource areas pursuant to Chapter

+Activities located wholly or partially within water quality resource areas pursuant to Error!
+Hyperlink reference not valid.
+17.49 that will result in the creation of more than five hundred square feet of impervious surface within the WQRA or will disturb more than one thousand square feet of existing impervious surface within the WQRA as part of a commercial or industrial redevelopment project.
+These square footage measurements will be considered cumulative for any given sevenfive-year period; or

+- 2. - Activities that create or replace more than twofive thousand square feet of impervious surface_per parcel or lot, cumulated over any given sevenfive year period; or .